-Number of Credits: 60
+Number of Credits: 27

-The Information Systems AAS is an interdisciplinary program combining the study of information technology and business management.
+The Information Systems Certificate is an interdisciplinary program combining the study of information technology and business management.
 This program provides students who are planning to work in either a business or technical environment with a strong foundation of knowledge and skills in key areas of information systems, management, and business.
-Students will be prepared for careers that require them to plan, coordinate, and directly interact with computer related activities within an organization.
-Students may pursue transfer opportunities that may lead to careers as a chief information officer (CIO) or chief technology officer (CTO).
-This program prepares students for these careers by emphasizing analytical, business, communication, decision making, leadership, and organizational skills.
+Upon completion of the certificate, graduates may choose to continue their studies to earn the degree in Information Systems.